 Staying hydrated in geothermal water is very important but don’t waste your money on pricey bottled water from the bar.
 As Iceland water is some of the cleanest in the world we recommend drinking from the free fountains dotted around the lagoon.

-7. Bring Your Own Towel, Robe And Slippers
+7. Bring Your Own Towel, Robe & Slippers

 Although a robe is highly recommended as it is so cold when you leave the water, renting one is an unnecessary expense.
 Either take one from your hotel or bring your own.
-The same goes for towels and slippers, the Blue Lagoon will charge to hire them.
+The same goes for towels and slippers, the Blue Lagoon will charge to hire them, but the space to leave them is so small that everyone’s get muddled up anyway and/or used by someone else.

 8. Leave Enough Time If You Have A Flight